 Many western expats come to the Kingdom for employment not knowing a word of Arabic and that is unfortunately also how they end up leaving.
 I could strongly recommend expats planning to come to work in Saudi-Arabia to try learning some basic Arabic even prior to arrival.
 Once here I would recommend attending the courses provided by employers or independent companies and language institutes.
 If the expat is motivated enough, it’s possible to pick up a lot on your own too.
-I learned my Arabic skills mostly on my own from patients and co-workers and then later went to the classes and learned to read and write Arabic.
+I learned my Arabic skills mostly on my own initiative from patients and co-workers, by writing down a few words each day and then using them in my daily work.
+I later went to the classes and learned to read and write Arabic.

 Learning the native language of the country one chooses to work in is an act of respect toward that culture and its people.
 Needless to say it will greatly improve the working experience and time spent in the country.
 When locals see a foreigner who has gone through the trouble of learning some of their language it creates a positive atmosphere for interaction with them.
 Many Saudis actually don’t understand or speak conversational English and some don’t know any words at all.
 Even some of the middle class and higher class families I’ve noticed that their English skills are just not good enough to hold even a simple a conversation.
 For healthcare workers in particular I find language skills would be essential to create a trusting relationship with the patients.